 - Business must agree to fill out a form provided by the City that summarizes its use of 1099-eligible independent contractors and compensation paid during 2020;

 - 100 full-time equivalent (FTE) employees or fewer, including all commonly owned/managed businesses.
 To determine number of FTE employees, businesses should assign a 1.0 for employees who work 40 or more hours per week and 0.5 for employees who work fewer hours.

-- Not affiliated with another business under common ownership/management that has applied for the job retention/hiring grant;
+- Not affiliated with another business under common ownership/management that has applied for the Business Hiring and Retention Program;

 - Is not a home-based business; business must own or lease non-residential property;

 - If the business leases a property, the business must commit to remain in Chandler through Dec.
-31, 2020;
+31, 2021; and

 - Registered business with the City of Chandler.